Coexchangeable process modelling for uncertainty quantification in joint climate reconstruction: Joint reconstruction of Paleo sea-surface temperature and sea-ice with PMIP3 and PMIP4

-where $\var[\bZ] = \bH_\bX \var_{\bar{\bX}}[\bX^*] \bH_\bX^\T + \var[\bW_\bX]$.
-These updates are shown in Figure~\ref{fig:sst_update_exp} (for $\mathbb{E}_{\bar{\bX}, \bZ_\bX}[\bX^*]$) and Figure~\ref{fig:sst_var} (for marginal variance of $\var_{\bar{\bX}, \bZ_\bX}[\bX^*]$), also for January.
-Figure~\ref{fig:sst_U} plots the contribution of the second update to our expected beliefs, $\mathbb{E}_{\bar{\bX}, \bZ}[\bX^*] - \mathbb{E}_{\bar{\bX}}[\bX^*]$.
-Regions of cooling are apparent westward of large continental masses (i.e. on the North American Pacific Coast, or the African Atlantic Coast).
+\end{linenomath} where $\var_{\bar{\bX}}[\bZ_{\bX}] = \bH_\bX \var_{\bar{\bX}}[\bX^*] \bH_\bX^\T + \var[\bW_\bX]$.
+Figures~\ref{fig:sst_update}c and \ref{fig:sst_update}d show these updates, also for January, respectively.
+Figures~\ref{fig:sst_update}e and ~\ref{fig:sst_update}f give indication of what information is gained from the data: Figure~\ref{fig:sst_update}e shows the difference the ensemble mean and $\mathbb{E}_{\bar{\bX}, \bZ_\bX}[\bX^*]$; Figure~\ref{fig:sst_update}f shows the empirical standard deviation of the ensemble, which when compared to Figure~\ref{fig:sst_update}d is shown to be more uncertain.
+Regions of cooling are apparent westward of large continental masses, i.e. on the North American Pacific Coast, or the African Atlantic Coast.
 This is indicative of models not capturing up-welling phenomena, and is a pattern previously observed in the error between models and pre-industrial simulations \citep{eyring2019taking}, as well as the cooling in the Southern Ocean, and warming the Indian and Pacific oceans.
 Larger uncertainty is seen in the Pacific where measurements are sparse.

 \spacingset{1}